hrishi-verma/EchoesOfNature/readme.md

 - **React.js**: Provides the framework for building user interfaces and managing the application's state.
 - **Chart.js**: Used to render interactive charts and graphs.
-- **chartjs-chart-geo**: Adds support for geographical data visualization in Chart.js.

 ## Contributing